mate-academy/layout_hello-world/readme.md

 ___

 ## The task
-Add the basic page markup and the text `Hello, world!` into the body.
+Add the basic page markup and the text `Hello, world!` into the body
-# MAIK-01